katjatuma/katjatuma.github.io/index.md

 </li>
 </ul>

 Are you interested to do a <b>thesis</b> with me?
-Find some examples for thesis topics <a href="https://docs.google.com/document/d/1tkegnctu8-mDEP27_cQ3KED4TXoDhvCIyIf2ogs_3t4/edit?usp=sharing">here</a>!
+Check the topics on TU/e <a href="https://assignments.win.tue.nl/search/?q=katja%20tuma">Master assignments repository</a>.
+You can find more example thesis topics <a href="https://docs.google.com/document/d/1tkegnctu8-mDEP27_cQ3KED4TXoDhvCIyIf2ogs_3t4/edit?usp=sharing">here</a>!
 </p>